KABCTTRHC/Sovereign-MAESTRO-Evaluation/README.md

 ## Execution
 If you understand zero-copy data, deterministic compute, and high-frequency UI rendering, fork the repo.

-Send your architectural approach and past infrastructure credentials to: `[Your Encrypted Email / Contact Method]`
+Send your architectural approach and past infrastructure credentials to: ' chest-totem@proton.me '

 Standard agency pitches and junior portfolios will be ignored.